AKSHAYRAMPP/slambench_agx/framework/makefiles/README.md

 # SLAMBench Dependency System #

+Brisk is not needed for ORBSLAM2 and ORBSLAM3 , so it is commented out on deps.makefile

 ## Description ##

 The idea is to maximise the chance of a good build, by selection the best cocktail of libraries.